shubudubu/sales-data-analysis/README.md

 # sales-data-analysis
-Creating a real-time Power BI dashboard to address challenges in the computer hardware market, leveraging a MySQL database with sales, customer, product, and market data for actionable insights.

-<b>*Data Analysis and Integration:</b>
+### **Data Analysis and Integration**
--Analyzing the MySQL database structure and content.
+- Analyze the MySQL database structure and content.
--Connecting MySQL to Power BI to enable seamless data import.
+- Connect MySQL to Power BI for seamless data import.

-<b>ETL Process (Extract, Transform, Load):</b>
+### **ETL Process (Extract, Transform, Load)**
-*Cleaning and transforming the data to ensure accuracy and usability.
+- Clean and transform data to ensure accuracy and usability.
-*Performing currency normalization and handling invalid or missing values.
+- Perform currency normalization and handle invalid or missing values.
-*Preparing the data for analysis and visualization in Power BI.
+- Prepare data for analysis and visualization in Power BI.

-<b>Dashboard Development:</b>
+### **Dashboard Development**
-*Building an interactive Power BI dashboard with real-time sales insights.
+- Build an interactive Power BI dashboard with real-time sales insights.
-*Incorporating key metrics such as sales performance, customer segmentation, and market trends.
+- Incorporate key metrics such as sales performance, customer segmentation, and market trends.

+---

+## Technologies Used
+- **MySQL**: Data storage and management.
+- **Power BI**: Data analysis and visualization.
+- **ETL**: Data cleaning and preparation for visualization.